kkew3/jieba.vim/README.md

 Additionally, the `:JiebaPreviewCancel` command is provided to cancel word motion previews.

-> Preview for text objects is currently not supported.
+> Preview for text objects and arrow mappings is currently not supported.

 ### Non-intrusive Design

 By default, no keys are mapped; users can freely configure via `<Plug>(Jieba_*)` mappings and commands.
-If you wish to quickly enable default behavior (excluding cursor movement preview), add the following to `~/.vimrc`:
+If you wish to quickly enable default behavior (excluding cursor movement preview and experimental features), add the following to `~/.vimrc`:

 ```vim
 let g:jieba_vim_keymap = 1